Raylow00/-Error-Simple_linear_regression_bike_sharing/README.md

 # linear_regression_bike_sharing
-This is my first self-learnt machine learning algorithm where I use the simple linear regression method to estimate the user count for bike sharing based on certain features.
-However, the algorithm is not perfect as the feature selected is for simple linear regression and does not produce the intended output.
-Nonetheless, this is my first trial in machine learning
+This is my first self-learnt machine learning algorithm where I use the simple linear regression method to estimate the user count for bike sharing based on the normalized temperatures.
+However, the algorithm is not perfect as the feature selected does not show a strong relationship with the label.
+Nonetheless, this is my first trial in machine learning.

 **********************************************
 Outcome of project: